-Fleas and ticks are just plain nasty, but they are more than just gross.
-They also carry diseases capable of making your puppy extremely sick.
+Fleas and ticks are not only gross, they are actually dangerous.
+They carry diseases capable of making your puppy extremely sick.

 Lyme disease is a bacterial infection transmitted by ticks that seriously affect your puppy.
 It can cause fever, loss of appetite, reduced energy, and lameness.
 In extreme cases, it can progress to kidney failure, which can be fatal.

 In other words, you want to protect your puppy from Lyme disease.